 One Slack application, Donut, randomly pairs two employees together and encourages them to get to know each other.
 They can find 10-15 minutes to chat over coffee (donuts optional) and meet someone else in the organization they otherwise might not have met.
 If you don’t use Slack or Donut, you could be “old-school” and just use an Excel sheet to have people can sign up.
 The key is to create an intentional tool that makes this opportunity more available and call attention to it.

 Another great opportunity for larger organizations to give their employees a support system is with employee resource groups (ERGs).
 Employee resource groups (ERGs) give employees an opportunity to meet like-minded people, share their culture and values, raise awareness, and tackle issues in the workplace.
 They typically help raise awareness for the needs of underrepresented groups, like black, Hispanic, and Asian employees, as well as women, parents, LGBTQ, and veterans.
-ERGs make it easy for employees to find an internal support system and meet people who understand their life experiences.
+ERGs make it easy for employees to findplace allies aren’t afraid to speak up, even if it makes them uncomfortable or means threatening the status quo. an internal support system and meet people who understand their life experiences.

 2. Collect Feedback